Someone asked me a question about the false spirit:

 Dan 3:18 But if not, be it known unto thee, O king, that we will not serve thy gods, nor worship the golden image which thou hast set up.

-At this juncture, I would like to offer my perspective on whether God can be held accountable for a crime against His own words or if He is merely a part of a deception.
+At this juncture, I would like to offer my perspective on whether God can be held accountable for contradicting His own words, or if He is merely a part of a larger deception.
 To fully comprehend this matter, we must examine our own perceptions and the identity of the individual being judged.
 It is crucial to recognize that the situation in question was, in fact, a judgment.

 Rom 11:33 O the depth of the riches both of the wisdom and knowledge of God! how unsearchable are his judgments, and his ways past finding out!

-Several scriptures are utilized in various contexts beyond their most straightforward interpretations.
+Several scriptures are used in various contexts, often beyond their most literal interpretations.

 Isa 55:9 For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts.